suresh-pokharel/SureshPokharel_lp_5/README.md

 # SureshPokharel_lp_5
-Solutions of question set no. 5 in JavaScript
+Solutions of question set no. 5 in JavaScript (logpoint)

+#### To compile code, run in any JS environment or paste code in console of browser and press enter.

 ## Q1.